 DCJ vs. PhD in Criminal Justice

 During their research, students may come across a doctorate in criminal justice (DCJ) and wonder about the difference between the doctorate and a PhD in criminal justice.
 As Saint Leo University explains, DCJs better prepare learners for professional roles while the PhD gives them the skills and knowledge needed to work in academic roles.
 DCJ programs are quite rare, but they do exist.

 Is There a Research Project or Dissertation Involved?

-Given the academic focus, online criminal justice doctoral degree programs require students to research and write a dissertation to graduate.
-Learners first write a proposal about their intended topic.
-After receiving approval, they begin collecting data and conducting research to support their thesis.
-Once they have enough material, they begin writing.
-During this time, they will speak with their supervisor extensively, ask her/him for feedback, and make comprehensive edits.
-The student must then defend their thesis by answering any outlying questions and making changes based on this final review.
-Once completed, the manuscript receives publication approval and the student is cleared to graduate.
+Due to the academic emphasis, online criminal justice doctoral degree programs require students to research and write a dissertation to graduate.
+Initially, learners write a proposal outlining their intended topic.
+After receiving approval, they commence data collection and research to support their thesis.
+Once they have sufficient material, they begin writing.
+Throughout this process, they will liaise extensively with their supervisor, requesting feedback and making comprehensive revisions.
+The student must then defend their thesis by answering any remaining questions and incorporating any changes based on the final review.
+Upon completion, the manuscript receives publication approval, and the student is cleared to graduate.

 What Accreditation is Needed?